rapletless/rapletless/README.md

 This project's aim is to build a chrome plugin, and possibly plugins for other browsers that is a generic drop-in replacement for the Raplet side of Rapportive.

+In the process, this project will also document the subset of the raplet spec that it implements, as the original Raplet docs have been removed very hastily.

 * Configure with a list of Raplet url's
 * Auto configure them using the Raplet spec